zero-os/0-templates/templates/ssh_client/README.md

 ### Description:

-This template is responsible for configuring the ssh client on jumpscale.
+This template is responsible for configuring the ssh client on Jumpscale.
 Initializing a service from this templates creates a client with the provided configuration.

 If the client with instance name already already exists, that instance will be used

 ### Schema:

-- `host`: target host address
+- `host`: Target host address
-- `port`: target port
+- `port`: Target port
-- `login`: ssh username/login
+- `login`: SSH username/login
-- `password`: ssh password
+- `password`: SSH password

 ### Actions:

-- `delete`: delete the client from jumpscale and the service
+- `delete`: Deletes the client from Jumpscale and the service